interaction-lab/BlossomNav/README.md

 python split.py video_file_path image_dir 10
 cd .. // go back to the parent directory
 ```
 The **video_file_path** is the path to your video, and the **image_dir** is the directory in which you want the images to be saved.
 The last input of split is the occurence of saving an image.
-In this case the 10 means that a image is saved every 10 frames.
-We recommend playing around with this last parameter.
+In this case the 10 means that a image is saved every 10 frames. **We recommend playing around with this last parameter**.
 <br />

 ## Acknowledgements